Alex-Verh/hexGame/documents/README.txt

 Java Runtime Environment (JRE)
 Proper network access to ensure the client can connect to the server

+Testing:
+To run all the tests, select test folder and click "Run all tests".
+In case of one test failure (e.g. ServerTest), the problem might be in port being occupied, try running it independently.

 Feedback & Contribution:

 Feedback and contributions are always welcome.
 Feel free to open issues or submit pull requests as you see fit.